Guide

 Research tab organization

 Research sessions collapse when sources, notes, and reference material all compete in one tab strip.
-SideArc gives research its own space with vertical tabs for scanning, folders for saved sources, and pins for your note doc.
+A research workspace needs its own space with vertical tabs for scanning, folders for saved sources, and pins for your note doc.

 Sources in one space, writing in another.
 Pin your note doc.